 The Series C Debenture was redeemed on November 13, 2017.
-For the year ended June 30, 2018, the Holder elected to receive \$60,274 (through November 13, 2017) of its coupon interest payment and \$125,000 of deferred interest payment in common stock of the Company and \$125,000 of its coupon interest payment and \$41,667 of its deferred interest payment in cash.
-For the year ended June 30, 2017, the Holder elected to receive \$375,000 of its coupon interest payment, and \$125,000 of deferred interest payment in common stock of the Company and \$125,000 of its coupon interest payment and \$41,667 of its deferred interest payment in cash.
+For the year ended June 30, 2018, the Holder elected to receive \$60,274 (through November 13, 2017) of its coupon interest payment and \$125,000 of deferred interest payment in common stock of the Company.

-On July 2, 2014, in conjunction with the issuance of the Company's Series C Debenture, the Company issued 187,000 shares of its Series A Convertible Preferred Stock (the "Series A") to Dr. Milton Boniuk, pursuant to the terms of the Debenture.
+On July 2, 2014, in conjunction with the issuance of the Company's Series C Debenture, the Company issued 9,350 shares of its Series A preferred stock (the "Series A") to Dr. Milton Boniuk, pursuant to the terms of the Debenture.
 Proceeds received in a financing transaction are allocated to the instruments issued prior to evaluating hybrid contracts for bifurcation of embedded derivatives.
-Since the Series A Convertible Preferred Stock is classified as equity, the proceeds allocated to the Preferred Stock are recorded at relative fair value.
+Since the Series A preferred stock is classified as equity, the proceeds allocated to the preferred stock are recorded at relative fair value.
 The fair value of the Series A was \$1,645,606 at issuance and the relative fair value was calculated as \$1,152,297.
 The remaining amount of the proceeds was allocated to the Series C Debenture and a debt discount of \$1,152,297 was recorded to offset the amount of the proceeds allocated to the Series A. Then, the embedded derivative was bifurcated at its fair value of \$1,879,428 with the remaining balance allocated to the host instrument (Debenture).
 The total debt discount was amortized over the actual term of the Series C Debenture using the effective interest method.

-The Company recognized amortization of this discount as an additional interest charge to "Discount on convertible debentures" in the amount of \$359,214, and \$822,485 for the years ended June 30, 2018 and 2017, respectively.
+The Company recognized amortization of this discount as an additional interest charge to "Discount on convertible debentures" in the amount of \$359,214, for the year ended June 30, 2018.

 The Holder of the Series C Debenture and the Company agreed on November 13, 2017 that the Series C Debenture would be redeemed for the Company's common stock, as described further below.
-The Holder waived all early redemption payments provided for in the Series C Debenture in consideration for 150,000 shares of the Company's Series A preferred shares.
+The Holder waived all early redemption payments provided for in the Series C Debenture in consideration for 7,500 shares of the Company's Series A preferred shares.